KatherineMichel/church-website-and-marketing-on-a-budget/user_testing.md

 ## Recruiting Screener Worksheet

 Favorable user criteria
-* United Methodist Church members
+* United Methodist Church congregation members

 Unfavorable user criteria
 * Extremely technical

 ## Recruiting Screener Ad
 Google Ventures often uses a [Craig's List ad](http://www.gv.com/wp-content/uploads/2014/07/Google-Ventures-Research-Sprint-Sample-Craigslist-ad.png) to recruit users.
-Because members of the United Methodist Church would be the primary users, I sent an email ad to members of the congration with a link to the recruiting screener.
+Because members of the United Methodist Church would be the primary users, I sent an email ad to members of the congregation with a link to the recruiting screener.

 ## Recruiting Screener

-## Recruiting Screener Results
-Because I used Google Forms to create the recruiting screener, the results were automatically collected in a spreadsheet in Google Drive.
+I used Google Forms to create the recruiting screener.
+The results were automatically collected in a spreadsheet in Google Drive.

 ## Contacting Prospective Users

 ### Phone Call
-Phone call to prospective user
+After choosing user testing participants, I called each one.

 ### Follow Up Email